clintono1/pintos-project/doc/project3.md

 	```
 	dir* get_dir(int fd) // returns the the dir at location fd
 	```
+In order to deal with relative file paths, we will split the filename passed into _ using the method get_next_part() provided in the spec.

 Open syscall- need a way to determine whether a filename is a directory or a file